alinxviso/dwm/README.md

 so far my main is 6.2, and will probably have the most patches

-all patches applied can be found in the patches/applied.txt file
+all patches applied, and their order, can be found in the patches/applied.txt file

-old readme can be found at README.old
+old readme can be found at README

 default branch is 6.2